nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous InTrack home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous **InTrack** home folder.

 **Q**: How do I check if I have the correct version of Java installed?<br>
 **A**: You can check the version of Java installed in your computer by opening the Command Prompt and typing `java --version`.
-If you have Java 11 installed, the correct version of Java is installed and you can start using InTrack.
+If you have Java 11 installed, the correct version of Java is installed and you can start using **InTrack**.

 **Q**: What is a positive unsigned integer?<br>
 **A**: A positive unsigned integer is a whole number that ranges from 1 to 4294967295 inclusive.